What is Smoke Testing?

 It is a part of Regression testing and now the testers automate the test cases before the build is released to the testing team.
 Test cases can be automated using various automation frameworks available in the market.
 Automated test cases are very helpful as they help in reducing the manual efforts of the testing team every time the new build is released.
 Once the test cases for the smoke tests are automated, QA teams run the job having the automated test suite providing speedy results without any manual intervention to find the stability of an application.

-Let’s understand the working of Smoke testing through step by step procedure:
+Let’s see the working of Smoke testing through step by step procedure:

 - Once the software build is ready, it is deployed for testing (on a test environment) to the QA team.